-The B.S. in Energy and Sustainability Policy is a 120-credit degree program that emphasizing sustainability principles, policy development and energy production.
-Students in the B.S. program also choose supporting coursework in focused areas closely related to the major.
+The B.S. in Energy and Sustainability Policy is a 120-credit degree program that emphasizes sustainability principles, policy development, and energy production.
+Students in the B.S. program also choose supporting course work in focused areas closely related to the major.

 Students must complete 120 credits in the following areas to earn the Bachelor of Science in ESP:

 - 21 supporting courses and related areas credits

 - 45 General Education credits (25 of the 45 credits are included in the requirements for the major)